-- Nonprofit organization: An entity that (i) is exempt from federal income tax under section 501(c) of the Internal Revenue Code, (ii) has applied with the IRS for recognition of an exemption under 501(c), or (iii) is a not-for-profit business entity recognized under State law. - Person: As defined under G.S.
-12-3. - Personal information: Any list, record, register, registry, roll, roster, or other compilation of data of any kind that directly or indirectly identifies a person as a member, supporter, volunteer, or donor of financial or nonfinancial support to any nonprofit organization.
-The terms "supporter" and "volunteer" will not include members of the governing board, officers, directors, or staff of a nonprofit organization. - Public agency: Any State or local government unit and its employees, however designated, including but not limited to, this State; any department, agency, office, commission, board, division, or other entity of the State; any political subdivision of the State; or any State or local court, tribunal, or other judicial or quasi-judicial body.
+- Nonprofit organization: An entity that is exempt from federal income tax under section 501(c) of the Internal Revenue Code, has applied with the IRS for recognition of an exemption under 501(c), or is a not-for-profit business entity recognized under State law. - Person: As defined under G.S.
+12-3. - Personal information: Any list, record, register, registry, roll, roster, or other compilation of data of any kind that directly or indirectly identifies a person as a member, supporter, volunteer, or donor of financial or nonfinancial support to any nonprofit organization. - Public agency: Any State or local government unit and its employees, however designated, including but not limited to, this State; any department, agency, office, commission, board, division, or other entity of the State.

-G.S.
-55A-18-04 would prohibit public agencies from doing the following:
+Section 4 of the bill would prohibit public agencies from doing the following:

-- Requiring any person or nonprofit organization to provide the agency with personal information or to compel the release of personal information. - Releasing, publicizing, or otherwise publicly disclosing personal information in possession of the agency. - Requesting or requiring a current or prospective contractor or grantee with the agency to provide a list of nonprofit organizations to which the current or prospective contractor or grantee has provided financial or nonfinancial support.
+- Requiring any person or nonprofit organization to provide the agency with personal information or to compel the release of personal information. - Release, publicize, or otherwise publicly disclose personal information in possession of the agency. - Request or require a current or prospective contractor or grantee with the agency to provide a list of nonprofit organizations to which the current or prospective contractor or grantee has provided financial or nonfinancial support.